Kimbsy/y-combinator-animation/script.md

 (inc foo)   ;; => 43
 ```

-Pretty straightforward, we can create a variable called `foo` and give it a value 42.
+Defining variables is pretty straightforward, we use def to create a variable called `foo` and give it a value 42.
 We can then use it anywhere you'd expect to be able to.

 ### Lambda functions